Safety

 toxic hazards

 A type of atmospheric hazard that can be poisonous or harmful.
-Some gases and dusts are toxic if inhaled.
+Some gases and dusts are toxic hazards if inhaled.

 ventilation